-As far as accommodation goes Spain offers a vast array of options from super 5 star luxury hotels, romantic holiday hotspots, large all inclusive resorts, budget friendly hostels, self catering apartments, beach rental villas, camping, holiday parks and other alternative accommodation such as eco friendly holidays and cave rentals.
+As far as accommodation goes Spain offers a vast array of options from super 5-star luxury hotels, romantic holiday hotspots to budget-friendly hostels.

-There are so many attractions in Spain to explore that it's obvious that since the holiday boom started back in the 60's the country really has amassed a wealth of knowledge and experience when it comes to offering an unforgettable travel and tourism experience to the millions of visitors each year, and may it long continue.
+There are so many attractions in Spain to explore that it's obvious that since the holiday boom started back in the 60's the country really has amassed a wealth of knowledge and experience when it comes to tourism.

 Top attractions and destinations in Spain

 Madrid impresses with a spectacular and hectic pace of life, always full of travelers eager to discover the wonders of the city.
-Here, you can visit the world renowned Prado Art Musuem, see a Flamenco show or stroll around the bohemian Malasana district or immerse yourself in the vibrant nightlife around the Gran Via neighbourhood as well as the impressive Royal Palace.
+Here, you can visit the world-renowned Prado Art Museum, see a Flamenco show or stroll around the bohemian Malasana district or immerse yourself in the vibrant nightlife around the Gran Via neighbourhood as well as the impressive Royal Palace.

 Barcelona is undoubtedly the most popular visited city in Spain and for good reason.
 It impresses with its culture, history, architecture and its wonderfully colourful diversity.

 Granada in Andalucia is one city you must visit, this historic city is home to the stunning Alhambra Palace, one of the most visited attractions in Spain.

-Gastronomy is high on the agenda in San Sebastian which boasts the highest number of Michelin starred restaurants in one city, not to mention those amazing tapas bars that will both entertain and quench your appetite for those tasty little food plates.
+Gastronomy is high on the agenda in San Sebastian which boasts the highest number of Michelin starred restaurants per capita in one city, not to mention those amazing tapas bars that will both entertain and quench your appetite for those tasty little food plates.

-Santiago de Compostela is a truly impressive historic city with great religious importance.
-Declared a UNESCO World Heritage this is another mist visit city in Spain with its stunning cathedral, small cosy streets and charming plazas.
+Santiago de Compostela is a truly impressive historic city in the region of Galicia, north-west Spain.
+Declared a UNESCO World Heritage this is another must-visit city with its stunning cathedral, small cosy streets and charming plazas.

-Located between Madrid and Valencia, Cuenca is a magnificent example of medieval town built in the mountains, see the “hanging houses” built into the rock face, making Cuenca one of the most fascinating cities in Spain, a gem of the Castilla La Mancha province.
+Located between Madrid and Valencia, Cuenca is a magnificent example of a medieval town built in the mountains, see the “hanging houses” built into the rock face, making Cuenca one of the most fascinating cities in Spain, a gem of the Castilla La Mancha province.